phothinmg/thingyan/README.md

 **_The Myanmar new year festival (the water festival) is called the Thingyan._**

 This package focus on calculate information of thingyan festival days and times , that can be use in morden javascript runtimes.
-The function named `thingyan` , that generate the following from a Myanmar(Burmese) year.
+The function named `thingyan` , that generate the following from a Myanmar(Burmese) year :

+1. AkyaDayTime: string;
+2. AkyatDay: string;
+3. AkyatDay2: string;
+4. AkyoDay: string;
+5. AtatDayTime: string;
+6. NewYearDay: string;
+7. YearFrom: number;
+8. YearTo: number;

+API Docs :
 ---

 ## Acknowledgement